Green Card Director Of Innovation Jobs

 Understand PERM recruitment timelines relative to your current status

 PERM labor certification typically takes six to twelve months before USCIS even receives the I-140 petition.
-If you're on a capped visa, map your authorized stay against this timeline and discuss concurrent H-1B extension filings with your employer's counsel before recruitment ads run.
+If you're on a capped visa, map your authorized stay against this timeline and discuss concurrent H-1B visa extension filings with your employer's counsel before recruitment ads run.

 Use the OFLC Wage Search to negotiate accurately